GavinMasterson/dvc-share-demo/README.md

-# Sharing Projects with DVC-tracked data files
+# Sharing Projects with DVC-tracked data files :han
 This repo is to demonstrate a dvc pipeline when the data is stored outside the git repo.

-# Publicly Shared Google Drive Folder
+# Publicly Shared Google Drive Folder 📊
 The data for this DVC pipeline is in a public GDrive folder which you can access using this link:

 https://drive.google.com/drive/folders/1akKKb2qHrMLq1cBYgCQ_9Orx9Q9Wzpfe?usp=sharing